Revisiting the Sega Genesis’s launch lineup

 Osomatsu-kun: Hachamecha Gekijō

 Is the gameplay any good though?
 Well, it’s alright.
 You have a slingshot you can attack enemies with.
 There’s also some light platforming here.
 Level design is a bit confusing.
 I fell down a pit only to emerge in a cave.
 Once I got through that, I was sent back to the beginning of the first level.
 So I didn’t die, but might as well have?
-There’s also these weird huts that you can entre to get tossed to different, seemingly random screens.
+There’s also these weird huts you can entre to get tossed to different, seemingly random screens.
 It’s just pure chaos.

-If I were looking for a kids game back in 1989, this is definitely heads and tails more enjoyable than Alex Kidd and the Enchanted Castle.
+If I were looking for a kids game back in 1989, this is heads and tails more enjoyable than Alex Kidd and the Enchanted Castle.
 However, I can see why it was never localized for Western markets.